A building consent is usually not required to construct, alter or remove an internal wall or doorway.

 All new building work must comply with the Building Code, including with its structural performance requirements.
 Also note that, on completion of the building work, the altered building must comply with the Building Code to at least the same extent as it did before the building work was undertaken.

-If you are considering building work that is close to or involves potentially load-bearing walls, it is important to get professional advice (eg from a chartered professional engineer, registered architect, building consultant or registered building surveyor).
+If you are considering building work that is close to or involves potentially load-bearing walls, it is important to get professional advice from an expert, such as a chartered professional engineer, registered architect, building consultant or registered building surveyor.